DataLearner-org/DataLearner.org/docs/python/venv.md

 ./conda init zsh
 ```

-Exit and reopen the zsh.
+Exit and reopen the terminal.

 ### Advanced for Mac users